espruino/BangleApps/apps/pooqround/README.md

 or down to remove the distraction.
 There's also a setting that displays the second hand, but only if the watch is perfectly face-to-the-sky, in case you want the ability to check the _exact_ time, hands free, without the impact on battery life this usually entails.

-Although we genrally obey the system-wide theming, you can long press on the display for a menu of additional options specific to the face.
+Although we generally obey the system-wide theming, you can long press on the display for a menu of additional options specific to the face.
-We don't obey the system 12/24 setting, since it the design of the face is equally good in either interpretation.
+We don't observe the system 12/24 setting, since it the design of the face is equally good in either interpretation.

+By default, there is a backlight that comes on when you twist your wrist.
+This, of course, somewhat increases power draw and could be annoying in an intentionally dark environment, so there is an option to disable it.

 ## Limitations